 - Sometimes a little nudge from the seller is enough for the undecided buyer to buy the item.
-Base on past experience, people are often persuade to buy or the fear of loss.
+Based on past experience, people are often persuaded to buy for the fear of loss.

 - Relative thinking is a fundamental human driver of purchase decisions.
 Throughout our entire lives, we make decisions every day to attain our personal goals, objectives or avoid risk and pain.
 Ignoring our basic human tendencies when we set prices; is costing you millions of dollars each year.